-Water carters are vehicles that are registered to draw drinking water from Western Water’s water supply.
+Water carters are vehicles that are registered to draw drinking water from Greater Western Water’s water supply in the area previously serviced by Western Water.

 The water accessed by water carters can be transported and used for different purposes such as: